Portland Maine, USA Travel Guide

 Support local artists and craftspeople, valuing their traditional and contemporary skills.

-Be mindful of noise levels in residential areas, especially late at night.
+Be mindful of noise levels in residential areas, notably in the late evening.
 Respect private property.

-Practice responsible photography.
-Ask for permission before taking close-up photos of individuals.
+Exercise responsible photography.
+Ask for permission before taking close-close-up pictures of people.

 Be aware of people's privacy in public spaces.